abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 // this only creates two threads - one main() and one new thread.
 The intra-thread tasks are guaranteed to be executed sequentially in the order of submission and won't interfere with each other as was shown in the example at the beginning with Thread class.
 ```

-The `shutdown()` method is of significance because SingleInstanceThreadExecutor is a _non-daemon_ thread so our program will never terminate if it is not closed.
+The `shutdown()` method is of significance because `SingleThreadExecutor` is a _non-daemon_ thread so our program will never terminate if it is not closed.
 After a call to `shutdown()` the service won't accept any new tasks and if added will throw `RejectedExecutionException`.
 The service is terminated after all existing tasks have finished.

 Do note that the service won't stop executing already added tasks upon a `shutdown()` call.
 To do so we can call `shutdownNow()` method but nothing is guranteed.